Explore the best online linear algebra courses

 What is linear algebra?

-Defined simply, linear algebra is a branch of mathematics that studies vectors, matrices, lines, and the spaces they create.
+Linear algebra is a branch of mathematics that studies vectors, matrices, lines, and the spaces they create.
 Linear algebra and its applications are important in various disciplines, including computer science, engineering, physics, artificial intelligence (AI), and computer animation.

 Around the world, professionals use linear algebra to:

-- Solve linear equations.
+- Solve linear equations

-- Interpret geometric concepts.
+- Interpret geometric concepts

-- Create algorithms.
+- Create algorithms

-- Design and render 2D or 3D animations.
+- Design and render 2D or 3D animations

-- Compose audio, videos, and images.
+- Compose audio, videos, and images

-- Program machine learning devices.
+- Program machine learning systems

-- Cluster and classify data.
+- Cluster and classify data

-Browse online Linear Algebra Certificates
+Browse online Linear Algebra certificates

 Find new interests and advance your career opportunities